atiniir/OctoprintDev/myplugins/README.md

   - if you forget check the `To recreate users.yaml or reset password` section in the main README.md
 - Confirm plugins have been installed, if not run `./restart.sh` from vscode terminal

+## Submodules for Plugins

+There is a submodule with plugin code at myplugins\OctoPrint-Queue which links to the repo <https://github.com/atiniir/OctoPrint-Queue>

 ## Helpers

 The `install.sh` and `restart.sh` scripts do what you'd expect based on the names